Everything that is not YOU – will dissolve.

 A message from today’s meditation:

-Today’s silent meditation is inspired by Khalil Gibran.
 Silence, as Gibran reminds us, can be a potent tool.
 In its quiet embrace, we not only encounter “choirs singing the song of ages,” within this very stillness lies a profound power, a pathway to uncovering the most authentic version of ourselves.
-Silence isn’t just the absence of sound; it’s a fertile ground where self-discovery blossoms, as we get to soften the layers of armor we’ve accumulated over time.
+Silence isn’t just the absence of sound; it’s a fertile ground where self-discovery blossoms as we allow the softening of the layers of protection we’ve accumulated over time.

 “You talk when you cease to be at peace with your thoughts.” – Khalil Gibran